instinctive/edu-advent-2024/day05.md

 ```

 I'm not sure if it will be exercised by the input, but nothing in the problem description
 prevents the rules from having cycles.
-It just prohibits cycles with respect to the pages
+It only prohibits cycles with respect to the pages
 in any individual update.

 So to repair the update, we first prune the rules to only those relevant to the update.